nationalarchives/ds-caselaw-frontend-prototype/README.md

 * `npm run start-scripts` will kick off a Webpack watch task

+## Iteration 2.0
+This iteration updates [the flow](user_flows/Iterations/2.0) to reflect the current live site.

+* Intrducing interactive links to enable viewers to seethe live site vai the diagram.
+* Adding high high level page content headlines to show what's on each page.
+* Refelcting the current state of the Case law public website.

 ## Iteration 1.10

 This iteration updates [the flow](user_flows/Iterations/1.10) to reflect the removal of the disambiguation page as a separate means for showing search results.
 The current intention is for all users will go to a standard search results page.
 It also has changes that do not impact the flow, including: